Link to project website -

 Using political gestures in frontal protest situations at the G20 Summit 2017 in Hamburg, Dina Boswank, Timo Herbst, Irina Kaldrack, Silas Mücke and Marcus Nebe developed an exhibition format that interlinks video recordings, sound works, photo installations, objects and performative lectures.
 Through overlays, reinforcement and disruption, various ways of thinking and different approaches to protest, political gestures and capacity for action are juxtaposed and further elaborated using spatio-temporal dramaturgy.

-„Zentralperspektive / central perspective“ is the title of my final sound installaton as exhibited in Kunstraum Kreuzberg - Studio 1 in December 2018.
+„Zentralperspektive / central perspective“ is the title of Dina’s final sound installation as exhibited in Kunstraum Kreuzberg - Studio 1 in December 2018.

 Friends of the artist spent long hours reading descriptions of the protagonists’ hand and arm movements aloud, commenting on them and linking them to processes of image description and the political necessity of the operation, paying close attention to their own voices while reading.
 An associative work edited into a dialogue that addresses our daily confrontation with “ethically unsettling” imagery.